Causality-Based Cost Allocation for Peer-to-Peer Energy Trading

 - unfair cost allocation

-This paper introduces a causality-based cost allocation method that charges peers based on the actual impact their trades impose on the distribution network.
+This work introduces a causality-based cost allocation method that charges peers based on the actual impact their trades impose on the distribution network.

 1) Universal cost allocation